SAP-samples/ui5-typescript-tutorial/exercises/ex8/README.md

 }
 ```

-This propery ensures that the TypeScript engine knows that types are available in the specified `typeRoots` and also in each node module.
+This ensures that the TypeScript engine knows that types are available in the specified `typeRoots` and also in each node module.

 > **Remark:**
 > After adding this property to the `tsconfig.json` it may be necessary to restart your VSCode to resolve the type definitions properly.